MAURYAN-KAUTILYA/Kautilya-Code/README.md

 ## Looking For Teammates

-We are actively looking for people who want to help shape the project.
+I am actively looking for people who want to help shape the project.

 | Role | What You'd Help With |
 | --- | --- |